Natural selection and adaptation to environmental change:

 Most aspects of the evolution of organisms are affected by the environment in which they live, and the ecology they experience.
 Recently researchers have begun to realise that the evolution of organisms can also affect the ecology of the environments in which they live, so-called 'eco-evolutionary dynamics'

 Talib Chitheer has recently finished a PhD quantifying plankton community and fish phenotypic variation in lochs on North Uist, Scotland to test ideas about eco-evolutionary dynamics.

-Laura Dean (co-supervised by Professor Suzanne McGowan, School of Geography) uses palaeolimnological techniques, detailed topographical surveying and molecular genetics to test hypotheses about the role of sea-level change in driving speciation in sticklebacks.
+In her PhD Laura Dean (co-supervised by Professor Suzanne McGowan, School of Geography) used palaeolimnological techniques, detailed topographical surveying, mate choice experiments and molecular genetics to test hypotheses about the role of sea-level change in driving speciation in sticklebacks.

 Many of the species and ecosystems studied by evolutionary biologists and ecologists are under threat from diverse sources.
 Careful scientific study of species and ecosystems can help to reveal the full nature of such problems, and may help to suggest solutions.